 Sure, Blacklock has the obvious seduction of some delicious pig’s head on toast (hubba hubba), but basically, this Soho spot is a bloody good time.
 Think of it as your own très trendy, 21st century Moulin Rouge, but with a mean Sunday roast and within walking distance of the Central line.
 You can rock up here with dates, mates, and anyone else you know who is willing to get handsy with some bone marrow, have a steak, an affordable glass of on-tap red, a big, essential scoop of the chilli hollandaise and leave around £35 lighter.
 And really, that’s much better than sex appeal.

 Quietly hums Sexual Healing: And when I get that feeling I need some steak sarnie eating.
 Steak sarnie eating, oh baby.
 It just tastes so fine.
 Anyway, join us next week for another episode of Reasons Why We’re Single.
 Just know that this is an excellent sandwich, although it requires a mildly alarming amount of chewing.

-We like secrets.
-They make us feel important.
-But, this off-menu burger is one of London’s worst kept secrets, with good reason.
 Everything from the chunky, fluffy bun to the perfect helping of gherkin makes this one of the best burgers in this city.
-If you’re here for steak, order one of these for the table - request with confidence.
+If you’re here for steak, order one of these for the table—request with confidence.